Delivering the Award

 The National Award Operator is a company with the sole object of managing the Award in Australia.
 It is supported by a second body – The Friends of The Duke of Edinburgh’s Award in Australia, who have the important responsibility of fund raising and advocating on behalf of the Award

 If you would like to deliver the Award, you must contact your State or Territory office.

 Award Operating Authority (AOA or Division)

 Every State/Territory has an office, licensed by the NAA to run the Award in that State or Territory.
-These offices are the main point of contact and support all the Award Units, Award Leaders and Participants in that State or Territory.
+These offices are the main point of contact and support all the Award Centres, Award Leaders and Participants in that State or Territory.
 Contact your Division office

-Award Units are licensed by their Award Operating Authority in every State/Territory to deliver the Award to young people in their organisation or in their local community.
+Award Centres are licensed by their Award Operating Authority in every State/Territory to deliver the Award to young people in their organisation or in their local community.

-These Award Units nominate a key point of contact, known as an Award Leader, to run the Award.
+These Award Centres nominate a key point of contact, known as an Award Leader, to run the Award.